wyrover/Switch/docs/Downloads.md

    *Remarks: Verify if you can execute doxygen --version in "Command Prompt", if it's no, add doxygen install directory to your path.*

-4. After installing Microsoft Visual Studio, CMake and Doxygen, do the following in "Command Prompt" to Build and install Switch :
+4. After installing Microsoft Visual Studio, CMake and Doxygen, do the following in "Command Prompt" to build and install Switch :

 ```shell
 cd C:\Users\YourName\Switch\